samathaluca/fallen/README.md

 Considering what would be logical and intuitive IA (Information Architecture), the structure has been kept as simple as possible on the welcome page, with awarenes of the short attention span of the users.
 Information Architecture has been implemented to create usable content structures, out of what was needed to satisfy the two different types of user with two different sets of informations.
-To achieve this, user centered design methods, such as usability tests, user/contributor research and user flow diagrams.
+To achieve this, user centered design methods were implemented, such as usability tests, user/contributor research and user flow diagrams.
 Information architecture is just a small part of the User Experience but imperative to achieve the functionality without either users or user/contributors losing interest and leaving the site.

 ![IA](assets/balsamiq/IA_skeleton.png)